marcusanthonylorenzo/pierres-bakery/README.md

 **My individual first console app in C#; asks the user to enter what type of bread they would like and the quantity, automatically applies discount and shows shopping cart totals.**

 The concept was to instantiate objects (MenuItems) and then to organize them into a Dictionary, where access via string (Key/Value) is quick albeit limited.
 I realize I could likely DRY the some of the methods, however I am finding the syntax difficult to abstract certain arguements needed for the methods to run.
+Also, I created a class wrapping my Bread and Pastry classes, attempting to create a higher level method for both to use, but it failed.
+I could do away with the MenuItems class I believe.

 ##### Technologies Used: